1. Scuola

 paint indicate that the relief was once painted.
 Mary is in front of

-the Tree of Jesse which shows Jesus' linage.
-(The Tree of Jesse has its
+the Tree of Jesse which shows Jesus' lineage.
+(The Tree of Jesse has

 origin in a passage from the Book of Isaiah "And there shall come forth a shoot from